GerHarte/QPacman/README.md

 With some rounding, this gives roughly 30 million possible states the game can be in.
 In reality this is a lot lower since some states won't occur (e.g. PACMAN will never be surrounded by 8 walls).

-The to calculate the features sits in the qLearn function:
+The code to calculate the features sits in the qLearn function:
 ``` javascript
 //Feature 1 - How far away Blinky is - Manhattan Distance
 var distance_from_blinky = '(' + JSON.stringify(Math.abs(blinky_y - pacman_y) + Math.abs(blinky_x - pacman_x)) + ')'